 If a local meeting takes on a concern then they are likely to bring it to their Area Meeting and potentially Meeting for Sufferings to see if it is a concern that Britain Yearly Meeting would like to support.

 Gender equality.
 Wanstead Local Meeting in 2017 agreed a Statement welcoming all to our Quaker Meeting, and this too was adopted by the Area Meeting.

 This statement has been sent to the national body of Quakers (Meeting for Sufferings) and is currently being discussed across the country.

-Sustainability.
-Friends at Wanstead are concerned for the planet, individually and corporately, and we are working towards reducing our carbon footprints.
-We have a building fund to help “green” our Meeting House and now have better roof insulation.
+Climate and Ecological Emergency.
+Friends at Wanstead Quaker Meeting declared a climate and ecological emergency in 2021.
+We are concerned for the planet, individually and corporately, and we are working towards reducing our carbon footprints.
+We are an Eco Church and received the Silver Award in June 2022, working towards progress in five themes: worship and teaching; buildings; land; community and global engagement; lifestyle.
+We now have better roof insulation, and the walls are now all insulated – which reduced our energy consumption by a third.
 We hope soon to improve the insulation of the windows and external doors.